robotclass/magpi-issue10-texts/16-BASH-basics.md

 file or a device,

     # Print a string to a fi le
-    echo "This is a fi le" > file.txt
+    echo "This is a file" > file.txt
     # Print the contents of the file on the screen
     cat file.txt